kammitama5/kammitama5.github.io/_posts/2017-6-27-Tuesday-June-27th.md

 - Video is [here](https://www.youtube.com/watch?v=SPpIbiZFPRY).
 It's called "PureScript's Typesystem".

 - I hadn't heard of [skolemization](https://mathoverflow.net/questions/114083/why-skolemization) or subsumption before.
 Very interesting   talk.
 I also need to re-watch it in a year and see if more starts to click.
-I really enjoyed hearing about
+I really enjoyed hearing about the ways of checking types, and seeing some terms that were familiar, both from LambdaConf and from my Programming for Correctness course.
+That being said, I still have a *lot* to learn.

+- I'd be thrilled to continue in this vein.
+Strangely, I looked at my LinkedIn profile logged out, (I thought maybe I'd see 'People who viewed your profile also viewed' Web Developer blah blah profiles).... and people seem to link me with either Machine Learning people, Mathematician / Software people or Mass Spectrometry Individuals.
+  That's pretty hilarious, LinkedIn people! :)